Campanula Poscharskyana: A Guide to the Charming Serbian Bellflower

 What is Campanula poscharskyana?

 Campanula poscharskyana, also known as Serbian Bellflower or Trailing Bellflower, is a hardy herbaceous perennial plant celebrated for its vigorous, sprawling growth habit and profusion of small, star-shaped, lavender-blue flowers.
-It is highly valued for its ornamental appeal and adaptability in various garden settings.

 What are the common names for this plant?